 Similarly, last year, 95% of surveyed consumers said mortgage rates were at "a bottom".¬†But rates¬†fell steadily in 2016.

 And, according to Fannie Mae's December 2016 National Housing¬†Survey, U.S. consumers now expect home values to rise just 2.1% between this year and next.

 Consider: U.S. home supply is tight and demand for homes is growing, led by the availability of low-down payment loans including the¬†HomeReady‚ĄĘ mortgage from Fannie Mae, and the 100% financed USDA loan.

-Plus, mortgage rates continue to troll¬†beneath four percent.
+Plus, mortgage rates remain suppressed at just above four percent.

 Today's market gives the opportunity to buy homes on the cheap and everyone knows it -- first-time home buyers, move-up buyers, and real estate investors, too.
 It's created a supply-demand imbalance which results in rising prices.

 We don't know exactly how far home values will rise this year.
 What we¬†do¬†know, though, is that consumers have under-guessed the future of home values every month for the last 5 years, at least.